+There are a number of such areas in the County identified on the Flood Zone maps.
+It is considered that it would be unrealistic to down zone these lands as they are fully developed.
+Parts 1 and 2 of the Justification Test for Development Plans in relation to these area of existing housing in the County is outlined below in Table 5-2.
 In applying the Justification Test, particularly Part 3, consideration has been given to structural and non-structural measures which may be required prior to further development taking place.
-In most locations, future opportunities for development are likely to be limited to small extensions, infill houses or small commercial units and changes of use, as defined in Section 5.
+In most locations, future opportunities for development are likely to be limited to small extensions, infill houses or small commercial units and changes of use.
 As such, in most areas flood risk can be addressed through non-structural responses, such as requiring a site-specific flood risk assessment which will identify appropriate mitigation measures such as retaining flow paths, flood resilient construction and emergency planning.